Free Walking Tour Berlin

 The Turning Point: The End of the Blockade

-The Berlin Blockade came to an end on May 12, 1949, marking a significant turning point in the Cold War and the reunification of West Berlin with the rest of Germany.
+The Berlin Blockade ended on May 12, 1949 which turned the wheels of the cold-war forward and the reunification of West Berlin with other parts of Germany.

 The Change in Soviet Strategy